Bill-1991/Scheduler/feature-list.md

 4. The user should be able to see names that are free on a requested date on the requested hours of that date.

-5. The user should be able to request for a name specifically and see if that name is free on a rsquested date.
+5. The user should be able to request for a name specifically and see if that name is free on a requested date.

 6. The user should be able to request for a name specifically and see if that name is free on the requested day on one(or more requested hours) of that date.